When painting your blades, be sure to follow the instructions for the blade that you have.

 - Apply a finish coat with automotive or marine grade acrylic enamel paint.
 If your oars have the Vortex Edge, DO NOT paint the plastic vortex edge cap.

 Paint Recommendations for Carbon Fiber Blades

 We recommend using one of the following products to paint Concept2 blades.
 These products are readily available online or at marine outlets.
-For more information about these products, see our Blade Painting video (paint recommendations start at 4:35).
+For more information about these products, see our Blade Painting video above. (paint recommendations start at 4:35).

 - Awlgrip (Awlgrip catalyst and thinner recommended)

 - Petit (Petit primer recommended)